 Proposal of (hereinafter called "BIDDER"), organized and existing under the laws of the State of doing business as to the Russell Co.
-Industrial Development Authority (hereinafter called "OWN TER").
-In compliance with your Advertisement for Bids, BIDDER hereby proposes to join the Seed Academy Lake Cumberland Regional Agritech Center in strict a Contract Documents, within the time set forth and the prices stated below. • By submission of this BID, each BIDDER certifies, and in the case of a joint BID certifies as to its own organization, that this BID has been arrived at indeconsultation, communication, or agreement as to any matter relating to this BIDDER or with any competitor. pendently, without BIDDER hereby agrees to commence Work under this contract on or before a in the Notice to Proceed and to substantially complete the Project within three (365) consecutive calendar days following the Notice to Proceed.
-BIDDER for as liquidated damages, the sum of \$1,000 for each consecutive calendar day the in the General Conditions and the Special Conditions. e hundred sixty-five urther agrees to pay BIDDER agrees to perform all the WORK described in the CONTRACT DO lump sum contained in the following Bid Schedule.
-CUMENTS for the Insert "a corneration" "a partnership" or "an individual" as applicable
+Industrial Development Authority (hereinafter called " OWNER").
+In compliance with your Advertisement for Bids, BIDDER hereby propos for the Seed Academy Lake Cumberland Regional Agritech Center in st Contract Documents, within the time set forth and the prices stated below rict accordance with the By submission of this BID, each BIDDER certifies, and in the case of a join certifies as to its own organization, that this BID has been arrived at consultation, communication, or agreement as to any matter relating to BIDDER or with any competitor. independently, without BIDDER hereby agrees to commence Work under this contract on or befin the Notice to Proceed and to substantially complete the Project within (365) consecutive calendar days following the Notice to Proceed.
+BIDDI as liquidated damages, the sum of \$1,000 for each consecutive calendar din the General Conditions and the Special Conditions. three hundred sixty-five ER further agrees to pay BIDDER agrees to perform all the WORK described in the CONTRACT lump sum contained in the following Bid Schedule. Γ DOCUMENTS for the Insert "a corporation", "a partnership", or "an individual" as applicable.

-Item Description Unit Cost of Item 1.
-Architectural and Structural Items LS \$ 2.
-Mechanical/Electrical Items LS \$ 3.
-(Allo Special Inspections Testing Service owance) LS \$ 30,000 4.
-All Other Miscellaneous Costs LS \$ TOTAL COST OF ITEM AS 1 - 4 \$ Refe Deductive Alternate #1 - Deduct Lab 119 & 122 and associated spaces in their entirety. r to Specification 01230 Alternates and vings.
-LS \$ - Deductive Alternate #2 - Provide deduct to ace light fixture N1 in corridors 124 & 111 with fixture H1.
-LS \$ Deductive Alternate #3 - Deduct clerestory s, structure, roof, and windows from PEMB. sh roof and structure with continuous ridge.
-LS \$ Deductive Alternate #4 - deduct parking lot & eways south of line shown on Civil sheets. ling & storm drainage to remain as shown.
+Item Description Unit Cost of Item

+1. Architectural and Structural Items LS \$

+2. Mechanical/Electrical Items LS \$

+3. (Allo Special Inspections Testing Service owance) LS \$ 30,000

+4. All Other Miscellaneous Costs LS \$

+TOTAL COST OF ITEM IS 1 - 4 \$

+40 a Deductive Alternate #1 - Deduct Livestock associated spaces in their entirety.
+Doors 39 & re to remain.
+Refer to Specification 01230 rnates.
 LS \$